freshfrogs/freshfrogs.github.io/wiki/index.md

 ---

-- **What is "Morphing?**

-    - Holders will be soon able to "Morph" Frogs to create a new NFT on Ethereum, with combined traits!
-Morphing will require a special token aquired through staking!

 1. **Connect** an Ethereum Wallet that holds Fresh Frog Tokens!

 2. Go to the Morph tab and **Select** two Frogs to Morph!